 Step 3 – Connecting your PC to the router

-Tip: Choose a router that has a WPA2 wireless encryption because this is the most secured and less likely to be cracked compared to those encryption such as WEP which can be cracked a in few minutes.
+Tip: Choose a router that has WPA2 wireless encryption because this is the most secure and less likely to be cracked compared to that encryption such as WEP which can be cracked in few minutes.

 Step 4 – Setting up the Administration Page

 Tip: Use a strong password for your internet connection since there are now applications that anyone can use to obtain and share your internet access.
-This will lead to slow internet connection even if you have placed your modem on the right place.
+This will lead to a slow internet connection even if you have placed your modem in the right place.

 Step 5 – Setting up WPA2 Security

 Tip: Some hides their SSID to refrain or hide the name of connection from anyone nearby your Wi-Fi.
-It prevents people from knowing that you have an internet connection and have the interest of hacking or trying to connect to it.
+It prevents people from knowing that you have an internet connection and have an interest in hacking or trying to connect to it.

 Step 6 – Setting up Wireless Adapter on the Computer

 Tip: You may limit devices connected to the internet in order to minimize the devices who are allowed to connect to the internet.
-This can also eliminate unwanted users in utilizing your internet.
+This can also eliminate unwanted users from utilizing the internet.
 All you have to do is go to the Security page from the Administration Page and key in all the IP Addresses of the devices that are allowed to utilize the Wi-Fi connection.

 Step 7 – Test your Wi-Fi Connection

-Test the internet speed by browsing through various website or through speed test available online for free.
-The internet service provider usually advices its consumer that for the first three to five days internet connection maybe slow than the purchased mbps.
+Test the internet speed by browsing through the various website or through speed test available online for free.
+The internet service provider usually advices its consumer that for the first three to five days internet connection may be slower than the purchased Mbps.
 Monitor the speed of your Wi-Fi and if you’re still encountering complications, you may call your internet service provider to have this resolved.